 My husband has a lot of fond memories of taking road trips with his family when he was a kid.
 They drove to the Oregon Coast, Banff, Yellowstone National Park, Maine, Jasper… You name it, they did it.
-And he can’t wait to replicate these memories for our daughter, even though I’ve explained a million times that I refuse to take another road trip after this happened to my family when we drove from Singapore to Malaysia in 1985.
+And he can’t wait to replicate these memories for our daughter, even though I have zero interest in spending our family vacations driving from rest stop to rest stop.

-But he’s pretty convinced we need to show our daughter the world from the comfort of our tiny little sedan, and, being the organized and amazing mother that I am (BAHAHAHAHA!), I’ve already started collecting ideas for activities that will keep her occupied while I hyperventilate about public restrooms in the front seat.
+But he’s pretty convinced we need to show our daughter the world from the comfort of our tiny little sedan, and, being the organized and amazing mother that I am (BAHAHAHAHA!), I’ve already started collecting road trip activities for kids that will keep her occupied while I hyperventilate about public restrooms in the front seat.

 And since the warm weather is (finally!) upon us and I know there are a lot of other moms out there who are desperate to find road trip activities for kids that don’t involve electronic devices, stickers, play doh, and singing, “99 Bottles of Beer on the Wall” for 10 hours straight, I decided I would share my list with you.